prestodb/presto/presto-docs/src/main/sphinx/connector/mongodb.rst

-``mongodb.connections-per-host``      The maximum size of the connection pool per host ``mongodb.max-wait-time``             The maximum wait time ``mongodb.connection-timeout``        The socket connect timeout ``mongodb.socket-timeout``            The socket timeout ``mongodb.socket-keep-alive``         Whether keep-alive is enabled on each socket ``mongodb.ssl.enabled``               Use TLS/SSL for connections to mongod/mongos
+``mongodb.connections-per-host``      The maximum size of the connection pool per host ``mongodb.max-wait-time``             The maximum wait time ``mongodb.connection-timeout``        The socket connect timeout ``mongodb.max-connection-idle-time``  The maximum time the connection can remain idle ``mongodb.socket-timeout``            The socket timeout ``mongodb.socket-keep-alive``         Whether keep-alive is enabled on each socket ``mongodb.ssl.enabled``               Use TLS/SSL for connections to mongod/mongos